jon-leal/jon-leal/README.md

 # Jonatas Leal

-Hi there👋  I'm a software engineering student at Cruzeiro do Sul University with a passion for building high-quality, scalable, and maintainable applications.

-I have experience working with C#, .NET framework, and SQL, and I am always looking to learn new technologies and improve my skills.
+Hi there👋  I'm a software engineering student at Cruzeiro do Sul University, passionate about creating efficient, scalable solutions to complex problems, and I am always looking to learn more and improve my skills.

 ## Skills